LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

 .. f:subroutine:: FARKRESIZE(T0, Y0, HSCALE, ITOL, RTOL, ATOL, IER)

-   Re-initializes the Fortran interface to the ARKode solver for a differently-sized ODE system.
+   Re-initializes the Fortran interface to the ARKStep solver for a differently-sized ODE system.

    **Arguments:**